Factitious disorder imposed on another: Notable cases

 Dee Dee Blanchard was a Missouri mother who was murdered by her daughter and a boyfriend in 2015 after having claimed for years that her daughter, Gypsy Rose, was sick and disabled; to the point of shaving her head, making her use a wheelchair in public, and subjecting her to unnecessary medication and surgery.
-Gypsy possessed no outstanding illnesses.
-Feldman said it is the first case he is aware of in a quarter-century of research where the victim killed the abuser.
+In media interviews, as an outside commentator, not a treating clinician, psychiatrist Marc Feldman described the case as "unprecedented" in his experience.
 Their story was shown on HBO's documentary film Mommy Dead and Dearest and is featured in the Hulu limited series The Act.
-Gypsy Rose pleaded guilty to second-degree murder and is serving a ten-year sentence, her boyfriend was convicted of first-degree murder and is sentenced to life in prison without parole.
+Gypsy Rose pleaded guilty to second-degree murder and received a ten-year sentence until being released on parole in December 2023; her boyfriend was convicted of first-degree murder and sentenced to life in prison without parole.

 Rapper Eminem has spoken about how his mother would frequently take him to hospitals to receive treatment for illnesses that he did not have.
 His song "Cleanin' Out My Closet" includes a lyric regarding the illness, "...going through public housing systems victim of Münchausen syndrome.
-My whole life I was made to believe I was sick, when I wasn't 'til I grew up and blew up..."
+My whole life I was made to believe I was sick, when I wasn't 'til I grew up now I blew up..."
 His mother's illness resulted in Eminem receiving custody of his younger brother, Nathan.

 In 2013, when Justina Pelletier was 14, her parents took her to the emergency room at Boston Children's Hospital where doctors diagnosed her problems as psychiatric, but when her parents rejected the diagnosis and attempted to have her released, the hospital filed a report with Massachusetts Department of Children and Families alleging medical child abuse.
 This resulted in her being housed for 18 months in the psychiatric hospital, with her parents having limited access, until a judge ordered her returned to her parents.
-In 2016 her parents sued Boston Children's for medical malpractice, alleging that their civil rights were violated.
+In 2016, her parents sued Boston Children's for medical malpractice, alleging that their civil rights were violated.
 At the trial, Pelletier's treating neurologist stated that several of her doctors suspected factitious disorder by proxy, and wanted her parents to stop encouraging her to be sick.
 Her parents lost the lawsuit, with one juror stating that Pelletier's parents thought of psychiatry as "psychological baloney".

+Megan Bhari (1996/7-2018) and her mother had formed a charity, Believe in Magic, to help ill children based on the claim that Megan had a brain tumor.
+An inquest after her death found no morphological abnormalities in her brain.
+Kingston Adult Safeguarding Board carried out a review following her death and concluded that this was a case of FII.
+The BBC Podcast Believe in Magic looks into her case further.